teo-tsirpanis/Farkle/docs/string-regexes.md

 ## How do they work

 Finally, let's take a look at how string regexes work.
 It's actually surprisingly simple.
 These strings are parsed and converted to constructed regexes using Farkle itself.
 That parsing happens when you build a designtime Farkle containing a string regex.
 If a syntax error occurs in a regex string, building the designtime Farkle will fail.

+You can parse strings into regular expressions yourself by using the objects in the [`Farkle.Builder.RegexGrammar` module](reference/farkle-builder-regexgrammar.html).

 ---